Sharpness, Restart and Acceleration: Rounding issues

 \section{Rounding issues}

-As mentioned in section~\ref{sec:scheduled}, convergence bounds are stated for real sequences of iterate counts $(t_k)_{k=1}^\infty$ but in practice these are integer sequences.
-The following Lemma details the convergence of our schemes for an approximate choice $\tilde{t}_k= \lceil t_k \rceil$
+We presented convergence bounds for real sequences of iterate counts $(t_k)_{k=1}^\infty$ but in practice these are integer sequences.
+The following Lemma details the convergence of our schemes for an approximate choice $\tilde{t}_k= \lceil t_k \rceil$.